jehogo/backend-coding-challenge/README.md

    }'
 ```

-### **[GET] /workflow/:id/status**
+### GET /workflow/:id/status

-Retrieve the current status of a workflow.
-This endpoint returns the execution status of the workflow, including how many tasks have completed, failed, and the total tasks.
+Retrieves the current status of a workflow.
+This endpoint returns the execution status of the workflow, including how many tasks have completed, failed, and the total number of tasks.

 This endpoint is intended to be used after triggering a workflow via the `/analysis` endpoint.
 Make sure you keep the workflow identifier printed in your console when the workflow starts.

-**Example request**
+**Request Example**

 ```bash
 curl -X GET "http://localhost:3000/workflow/<workflow-id>/status" \